tzaeschke/phtree/README.md

 - Scalability with size: The tree scales very with size especially with larger datasets with 1 million entries or more.
 - Scalability with dimension: Updates and 'contains()' scale almost horizontally with increasing dimensionality.
 Depending on the dataset, window queries may scale up to 20 dimensions or more. _k_NN (nearest neighbor) queries also scale well, much better than kD-trees, but can't quite compete with specialized solution such as CoverTree.
 - Skewed data: The tree works very well with skewed datasets, it actually prefers skewed datasets over evenly distributed datasets.
 However, see below (Data Preprocessing) for an exception.
-- Stability: The tree never performs rebalancing, but imbalance is inherently limited so it is not a concern (maximum depth is 64, see paper).
+- Stability: The tree never performs rebalancing, but imbalance is inherently limited, so it is not a concern (maximum depth is 64, see paper).
 The advantages are that any modification operation will never modify more than one node in the tree.
 This limits the possible CPU cost and IO cost of update operations.
 It also makes is suitable for concurrency, see also the section on concurrency below.
 - IO / persistence: The nodes of PH2 use internally B+Trees.
 These lend themselves to page base storage, at least for higher dimensions where nodes contain more entries.

 ### Disadvantages

 - The PH1 will not work with more than 62 dimensions.
-The PH2 supports up to 2^31 dimensions but at the cost of increased memory requiremts.
+The PH2 supports up to 2^31 dimensions but at the cost of increased memory requirements.
 - Performance/size: the tree generally performs less well with smaller datasets, it is best used with 1 million entries or more.
 - Performance/dimensionality: depending on the dataset, performance of window queries may degrade when using data with more than 30 dimensions.
 - Data: The tree may degrade with extreme datasets, as described in the paper.
 However, it will still perform better than traditional KD-trees.
 Furthermore, the degradation can be avoided by preprocessing the data, see below.